-Visit Hollybank Treetops Adventure and dangle from a rope 20 metres above the ground?
+Visit Hollybank Treetops Adventure and dangle from a rope 20m above the ground?
 Are you mad?
-Sounded like a crazy idea to me, but the general consensus from the rest of the troops: very good idea in fact!
+Sounded like a crazy idea to me, but the general consensus from the rest of the troops: very good idea, in fact.
 The opportunity arose when the kids had a rest day during a week of tennis tournaments in Launceston.
-After all, what better way to relax, than to fly through the Tasmanian forest (or the woods, as our friends from Sydney called it) at 80kms an hour?
-So eight willing participants booked on the flight schedule (as manager David calls it) and one chicken went along to observe.
+After all, what better way to relax, than to fly through the Tasmanian forest (or the woods, as our friends from Sydney called it) at 80km an hour?
+So eight willing participants booked on the flight schedule (as manager David called it) and one chicken went along to observe.
 That chicken would be me!
-Well someone had to hold the camera…
+Well… someone had to hold the camera, yes?

 Hollybank: Tasmanian Forest Flight

 We arrived at our scheduled time and met Nikki, the very bubbly and competent receptionist for the day.
 Apparently Nikki is usually one of the guides on the Hollybank tour, and much prefers to be out in the Tasmanian forest.
 Can’t imagine why… the reception area seemed quite warm and comfortable to me.
 And safe!

 Once we’d signed the appropriate forms, we were introduced to our guides, Greg and Jo.
 When they whipped out the bathroom scales, the adults suddenly had a look of panic in their eyes!
 But they were saved from embarrassment when only the younger children were weighed.
 Kids weighing less than 35kg need to fly tandem with a parent or guardian.
 I was very pleased to see Greg and Jo taking great care securing the harnesses for the kids.
 They were, after all, going to be a long way up in the tree canopy!